metal3-io/metal3-docs/design/hardware-classification-controller/support-for-new-parameters-hwcc.md

    provide `hardwareCharacteristics.systemVendor.manufacturer` and
    `hardwareCharacteristics.systemVendor.productName` in yaml.

-   The classification of `manufacturer` and `productName` will be done using exact string match of the values provided by user in profile.
+   The classification of `manufacturer` will be done using exact string match of the values provided by user in profile.

+   `productName` from hardware details comes with SKU code and in YAML user will provide only name of product.
+   The classification of `productName` will be done using sub string match of the values provided by user in profile.

    Investigation details: Below is sample introspection data for systemVendor. `systemVendor` field contains `manufacturer` and